31 Seriously Fun Things to Do on Father’s Day

 If Dad prefers wine to liquor, virtual wine tastings are some of the best things to do on Father’s Day.
 From the comfort of home, he’ll get to sample an assortment of wine curated by chefs and sommeliers with expert knowledge on the delicate art of wine tasting.
 While learning all about flavor profiles, tasting notes and different grape varieties, he’ll also pick up recipes for homemade appetizers or small plates to complement his wine selections.

-9. Sample Fine Spirits in a Virtual Whiskey Tasting
+9. Sample Fine Spirits in a Whiskey Tasting

-10. Bring the Café Home With Online Coffee Classes
+10. Bring the Café Home With Coffee Classes

 Skip the line at the coffee shop and teach dad how to become his own barista!
-Online coffee classes explore coffees from around the world while providing an in-depth lesson in how to roast, brew and pour like a pro.
-From the art of espresso to mastering the AeroPress and more, there are online classes for every kind of coffee lover.
+Coffee classes explore coffees from around the world while providing an in-depth lesson in how to roast, brew and pour like a pro.
+From the art of espresso to mastering the AeroPress and more, there are classes for every kind of coffee lover.